 Indigenous Governance Awards 2024 Judges

-The nine-member judging panel is integral to the Indigenous Governance Awards, bringing decades of governance expertise and lived experience to the judging process and the Indigenous Governance Program as a whole.
+The eight-member judging panel is integral to the Indigenous Governance Awards, bringing decades of governance expertise and lived experience to the judging process and the Indigenous Governance Program as a whole.

 Belinda Duarte wearing a white top and standing in front of a yellow wall.